Angels blow late lead, rally in 10th for 4-3 win over M's - WHIZ News

+SEATTLE (AP) — A night after hitting seven home runs and losing, the Los Angeles Angels needed just one long ball to hold off one of the hottest teams in baseball.

-SEATTLE (AP) — Taylor Ward’s sacrifice fly scored Magneuris Sierra in the 10th inning, and the Los Angeles Angels blew a three-run lead late before pulling out a 4-3 win over the Seattle Mariners on Friday night.
+Taylor Ward’s sacrifice fly scored Magneuris Sierra in the 10th inning, and the Angels blew a three-run lead late before pulling out a 4-3 win over the Seattle Mariners on Friday night.

-The Angels led 3-0 going to the bottom of the ninth before Seattle scored three times with two outs to force extra inning.
+The Angels led 3-0 going to the bottom of the ninth before Seattle scored three times with two outs to force extra innings.

+“It was a well played game in all facets,” Angels interim manager Phil Nevin said.
+“We swung the bats well, didn’t punch a bunch across, but got the important ones when needed.”

 Ward’s fly ball off Paul Sewald (3-3) was deep enough for Sierra to score easily and give the Angels the lead.
 Jimmy Herget pitched a perfect bottom of the 10th to get the save.